fenago/power-bi-quickstart/Instructions/20778C_MOD06_DEMO.md

 5. When the script completes, press any key to close the window.

-6. Start **Microsoft SQL Server Management Studio 18**, and then connect to the **MIA-SQL** database engine instance by using Windows® authentication.
+6. Start **Microsoft SQL Server Management Studio 18**, and then connect to the **localhost** database engine instance by using Windows® authentication.

 7. In the **D:\\Demofiles\\Mod06\\Demo** folder, open the **Demo.ssmssln** solution.